M-Ahsan-Ismail/J-J-Development/README.md

 # J&J-Development
 Dual Approvals On Purchase ,Budget,Inventory, Asset, Sale , Accounting and visibility of Bom Cost and develpment of gate pass module and backdate entries module.

+## Gate Pass Module

 ## backdate_entries

+## Accounting: Force Payments to Stay in Draft Created From Vendor Bills or Invoices
+This module ensures that payments created from bills or invoices remain in the draft state.
+It overrides the create, _prepare_payment_vals, and _create_payments methods to enforce this behavior, preventing automatic validation of payments.

 ## Manufacturing_Access
 Modified the existing BoM Form View (mrp.bom.form) by inheriting it.